 There are a number of mechanisms used to communicate to students.
 It is the student's responsibility to ensure that they are always contactable and that they make regular use of these mechanisms.
 The primary point of contact for students on taught Masters Courses is Matthew Albertyn, who is responsible for overseeing postgraduate taught student support through to graduation.
-As some taught Masters Courses have units in common with undergraduate programmes, you may need to address some queries with Susan Paddock, who supports our undergraduate programmes.
-If in doubt, please contact Matthew for advice.
+Matthew can be found in the Faculty of Science Postgraduate Office - Wessex

-Matthew Albertyn: facscipqgtaadmin@bath.ac.uk.
+House 3.33.
+As some taught Masters Courses have units in common with undergraduate programmes, you may need to address some queries with Susan Paddock ([s.l.paddock@bath.ac.uk](mailto:s.l.paddock@bath.ac.uk)), who supports our undergraduate programmes.
+If in doubt, please contact Matthew Albertyn ([facscipgtadmin@bath.ac.uk](mailto:facscipgtadmin@bath.ac.uk)) for advice.